 Mandated by State law, water fluoridation is a widely accepted practice proven safe and effective for preventing and controlling tooth decay.
-Our fluoride target level in the water is 0.7 milligram per liter (mg/L, or part per million, ppm), which is consistent with the May 2015 State regulatory guidance on optimal fluoride level.
+The SFPUC maintains a fluoride target level of 0.7 milligram per liter (mg/L, or part per million, ppm) in the water.
+This is consistent with the May 2015 State regulatory guidance on optimal fluoride level.
 Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing tiny white lines or streaks in their teeth.
-These marks are referred to as mild to very mild fluorosis, and are often only visible under a microscope.
+These marks are referred to as mild to very mild fluorosis and are often only visible under a microscope.
 Even in cases where the marks are visible, they do not pose any health risk.
 The Centers of Disease Control (CDC) considers it safe to use optimally fluoridated water for preparing infant formula.
 To lessen this chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
 Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, toothpaste, and dental products.

-Contact your healthcare provider or the State Water Resources Control Board if you have concerns about dental fluorosis.
-For additional information about fluoridation or oral health, visit the State Water Resources Control Board website water/certlic/drinkingwater/Fluoridation.html, the CDC website cdc.gov/fluoridation, or our website sfpuc.org/TapWater.
+Contact your healthcare provider or SWRCB if you have concerns about dental fluorosis.
+For additional information about fluoridation or oral health, visit the State Water Resources Control Board's Division of Drinking Water website waterboards.ca.gov/drinking\water/certlic/drinkingwater/Fluoridation.shtml, the CDC website cdc.gov/fluoridation, or the SFPUC website sfpuc.org/TapWater.